Surround sound: Creating surround sound

 Surround sound is created in several ways.
 The first and simplest method is using a surround sound recording technique—capturing two distinct stereo images, one for the front and one for the back or by using a dedicated setup, e.g., an augmented Decca tree—or mixing-in surround sound for playback on an audio system using speakers encircling the listener to play audio from different directions.
 A second approach is processing the audio with psychoacoustic sound localization methods to simulate a two-dimensional (2-D) sound field with headphones.
-A third approach, based on Huygens' principle, attempts reconstructing the recorded sound field wavefronts within the listening space; an "audio hologram" form.
+A third approach, based on Huygens' principle, attempts to reconstruct the recorded sound field wavefronts within the listening space; an audio hologram form.
 One form, wave field synthesis (WFS), produces a sound field with an even error field over the entire area.
 Commercial WFS systems, currently marketed by companies sonic emotion and Iosono, require many loudspeakers and significant computing power.
 The 4th approach is using three mics, one for front, one for side and one for rear, also called Double MS recording.

 The Ambisonics form, also based on Huygens' principle, gives an exact sound reconstruction at the central point; however, it is less accurate away from the central point.
 There are many free and commercial software programs available for Ambisonics, which dominates most of the consumer market, especially musicians using electronic and computer music.
 Moreover, Ambisonics products are the standard in surround sound hardware sold by Meridian Audio.
 In its simplest form, Ambisonics consumes few resources, however this is not true for recent developments, such as Near Field Compensated Higher Order Ambisonics.
 Some years ago it was shown that, in the limit, WFS and Ambisonics converge.

-Finally, surround sound can also be achieved by mastering level, from stereophonic sources as with Penteo, which uses digital signal processing analysis of a stereo recording to parse out individual sounds to component panorama positions, then positions them, accordingly, into a five-channel field.
-However, there are more ways to create surround sound out of stereo, for instance with the routines based on QS and SQ for encoding Quad sound, where instruments were divided over 4 speakers in the studio.
-This way of creating surround with software routines is normally referred to as upmixing, which was particularly successful on the Sansui QSD-series decoders that had a mode where it mapped the L ↔ R stereo onto an ∩ arc.
+Finally, surround sound can also be achieved by mastering level, from stereophonic sources as with Penteo and NUGEN Audio, which uses digital signal processing analysis of a stereo recording to parse out individual sounds to component panorama positions, then positions them accordingly, into a five-channel field.
+However, there are more ways to create surround sound out of stereo, for instance, with the routines based on stereophonic sound audio source input or audio source file to quadraphonic sound audio playback, where instruments were divided over 4 speakers in the studio.
+This way of creating surround with software or firmware routines is normally referred to as upmixing, which was particularly successful on the Sansui QSD-series decoders that had a mode where it mapped the L ↔ R stereo onto an ∩ arc.